Mary Beth Tinker: Impact

-Tinker v.
-Des Moines served as a platform for many other cases dealing with the Freedom of Speech in public schools.
+Tinker vs. Des Moines served as a platform for many other cases dealing with the Freedom of Speech in public schools.
 Citing this case became known as the "Tinker Test".
 Tinker's case served as a precedent for many other cases and influenced countless schools' policies on expression.

 This is seen in a case where a Georgia school unconstitutionally suspended student Amari Ewing, who walked out of school in protest of gun violence.
 The usual punishment for such an offense was a one-day, in-school suspension.
 Ewing was suspended for five days.

 Another time is seen when Madison Oster, who walked out of her Illinois school in support of gun rights in March, sued her school district for censoring her free speech.
 Oster alleges the school "selectively bann[ed] her viewpoint" by initially insisting she and her fellow gun supporters stage their protest near the school's front door, far from where the crowd of anti-gun violence protesters demonstrated on the football field, and keeping them "out of everyone else's sight or hearing."